sander-wood/autoharmonizer/README.md

 We suggest using this dataset for pre-training and later fine-tune on a dataset like Nottingham Lead Sheet Dataset to further improve the performance of deep learning models.

-Comparison of some existing public lead sheetdatasets and the proposed dataset.

 |  Dataset   | Notes  | Chords  | Bars  | Pieces  |
 | :----: | :----: | :----: | :----: | :----: |
 | Fiddle Tunes | 48,321 | 4,978 | 8,128 | 226 |